dannybitgo/recover-bch-to-segwit-btc/README.md

 Before running this script, you'll need to get a couple things from the customer:

 1) The txid of the bad transaction (badtxid)
-2) The BTC address where the bad transaction was sent to (bchaddress)
+2) The BTC address where the bad transaction was sent to (btcaddress)
 3) The BCH address where they'd like the recovered funds to be sent to (destination)

 Now you should do the following: